pierre-rouleau/about-erlang/README.rst

     > use-erlang-23-a
     + Erlang 23.0.2 (built with asdf-vm/native Clang) environment set.
     + Using OTP-23 Man pages.
+    Note: asdf is leaving a .tool-version in the current directory!
     ASDF support now installed in this shell.
     > asdf current
     elixir         No version set for elixir; please run `asdf <global | local> elixir <version>`